Thule people: Expansion into West and Eastern Arctic

 Another theory is that warfare in Alaska or a desire to seek out new resources of iron for making tools such as knives may have encouraged people to move eastward.
 Archaeologists have used the distribution of early Alaskan-style harpoon heads to track the routes taken by Thule people.
 One route follows the Beaufort Sea coast and Amundsen Gulf, entering the High Arctic via Parry Channel and Smith Sound.
 A second route led the Thule south, along the western coast of Hudson Bay.

 Culture

 The culture of the Thule people varied greatly from the Dorset.
 Their success in hunting bowhead whales was facilitated through their use of large boats, and their vast foraging range through the use of dog sleds.
 In prime whaling areas, known Thule sites regularly contain fifteen to twenty houses, and in one case sixty.
 Clusters of houses suggest extended family units, and communal structures dedicated to ceremony have also been identified.
-Some form of hierarchical social structure may be identifiable though variations in dwelling size, form, and content (whaling equipment, non-local goods, etc.) which could point to a difference in social status between families or households.
+Some form of hierarchical social structure may be identifiable through variations in dwelling size, form, and content (whaling equipment, non-local goods, etc.) which could point to a difference in social status between families or households.
 The presence of small quantities of native copper from the western arctic and meteoric iron from north-west Greenland indicate the existence of trade networks taking place in Thule culture.